helpers/handlebars-helpers-yfm/README.md

 }
 ```

-If everything is installed and configurated properly, you should now be able to use the helpers in your Assemble project.
+If everything is installed and configured properly, you should now be able to use the helpers in your Assemble project.

 Visit [assemble's documentation](http://assemble.io) to learn more about using helpers in your Assemble projects.